microsoft/Kusto-Query-Language/doc/cosmosdb-plugin.md

 ::: zone pivot="azuredataexplorer"

 The `cosmosdb_sql_request` plugin sends a SQL query to a Cosmos DB SQL network endpoint and returns the results of the query.
 This plugin is primarily designed for querying small datasets, for example, enriching data with reference data stored in [Azure Cosmos DB](/azure/cosmos-db/).
+The plugin is invoked with the [`evaluate`](evaluateoperator.md) operator.

 ## Syntax